 Producer Import License API-P (Angka Pengenal Impor Produsen)

-API-P gives industrial companies to import goods that are only to be utilized for their own internal use.
+API-P gives industrial companies the right to import goods that are only to be utilized for their own internal use.
 The imported goods under API-P are raw materials, capital goods and supporting materials, to be further processed or used for the support of production and operational activities.

 Under the Trade Regulation, imported industrial goods or finished goods under API-P are strictly prohibited to be sold directly or transferred to third parties.
 There are two exceptions, though.
 These imported goods can only be transferred to other parties under an import duty exemption facility.
 Furthermore, companies have to show evidence of its use for own purposes for a minimum of 2 years, after the date of the Import Declaration Form; or specific industrial goods that will only be used for marketing testing or serving as complementary goods, for the purpose of developing the business in Indonesia.